espocrm/espocrm/README.md

 ### Bug reporting

-Create an issue [here](https://github.com/espocrm/espocrm/issues) or post on our [forum](https://forum.espocrm.com/forum/bug-reports).
+Create a GitHub issue [here](https://github.com/espocrm/espocrm/issues/new/choose) or post on our [forum](https://forum.espocrm.com/forum/bug-reports).

 ### Installing the stable version